wayofthepie/nube/README.md

 +--------------------------------------+------+------------------------+------------+------+
 ```

-Now, to actually _create_ the machine from this deployment we use `nixops deploy`.
+To actually _create_ the machine from this deployment we use `nixops deploy`.

 ```
 $ nixops deploy -d kube